georgemandis/konami-js/README.md

 #### Gesture Support

 As of version 1.1, Konami-JS includes support for gestures on iOS and Android devices.
-Technically the code becomes "up, up, down, down, left, right, left, right, tap, tap, tap," on these devices but that's close enough!
+Technically the code becomes "up, up, down, down, left, right, left, right, tap, tap" on these devices but that's close enough!

 Support for touch gestures is automatically loaded when `konami.load()` is called.
 See the [example page](http://snaptortoise.com/konami-js) for details on how to deliver touch-specific easter eggs.